-When you first begin your startup, it is important that you innovate, that you deliver something new to the market that doesn’t already exist.
+When you first begin your startup, it is important that you innovate, you deliver something new to the market that doesn’t already exist.
 Startups who are able to define and cater to their niche are often the most successful.
 But in the life cycle in every company comes a time when the business must consolidate its standing in order to then grow more.

-Often small businesses (and large ones) prefer to rest on their laurels as innovation can be costly and effect their bottom line.
+Often small businesses (and large ones) prefer to rest on their laurels as innovation can be costly and affect their bottom line.
 Evaluating your current state will allow you to forecast future business and then, make the decision on how much time and resources are then spent on innovation.

-Once you have evaluated your company’s situation, you will realise the right time for innovation.
+Once you have evaluated your company’s situation, you will realize the right time for innovation.
 In case the time has not arrived and innovation will drastically affect your profitability and ability to run your company, then start creating a plan for future innovations.

 It is important that you don’t place the emphasis of innovation purely on your shoulders but rather build a team that can assist you in taking your business to the next level.
-In this stage a mentor can be a valuable resource that can give you an outsider’s insight and advice on the best pat to follow for your business.
+In this stage, a mentor can be a valuable resource that can give you an outsider’s insight and advice on the best pat to follow for your business.

-In order to keep your company afloat through a phase of innovation, it is vital that you recognise the current state of the national and international economy.
+In order to keep your company afloat through a phase of innovation, it is vital that you recognize the current state of the national and international economy.
 If the economy is experiencing a low, it is a better climate to consolidate and plan for innovation later.
 It is also key to check what competitors are doing.